Personalised Learning’ is manifesting and one of the most discussed educational initiatives today.

 - Fulfilling the learning objectives in small groups

 - Assisting and reinforcing the learning by blended learning and online learning

-So, how to make personalised learning more than just an amorphous terminology?
+Making personalised learning more than an amorphous terminology

 Being on the same page:

-To make it more than a catchphrase, we need to share similar belief systems allowing for fluid and clear communication about personalised learning.
-We can develop a framework not just for classes but for the entire school/education ecosystem to help students succeed.
+We need to share similar belief systems for clear communication about personalised learning.
+We can develop a framework for the entire school/education ecosystem to help students succeed.
 This is because the future of PL may depend on how much-extended support teachers offer.

 Learning their full potential:

-With a range of techniques and flexibility of being allowed to complete their assignments at their own pace, PL plays an active role in student’s learning.
-Many teachers and schools are already impressed with the outcomes.
+PL plays an active role in student’s learning with a range of techniques and flexibility of being allowed to complete their assignments at their own pace.
+The outcomes have already impressed many teachers and schools.

 Becoming more competitive takes an improved assessment system.
 This is powered by an individual’s learning data and accountability system that assures constructivism and resource-based learning.
-Several factors may be obstacles to success or track progress, such as socioeconomic backgrounds.
+Several factors may be obstacles to success or in tracking progress.
+For instance, the socioeconomic background is one such factor.
 Here is where a learning intervention can maximise non-cognitive skills and learner engagement.